OV111/VAHO-Website/README.md

 - __Custom Styling__: Styled using CSS for a polished and professional look.
 ***
 ## 📦 Cloning Repo
--Copy the Repository URL.
+- Copy the Repository URL.
--On the repository page, click green Code button and copy
+- On the repository page, click green Code button and copy (https:/githubcomOV111OneLineSlotGame.git)
-       (https:/githubcomOV111OneLineSlotGame.git)
 ## Images of Website
 ![Screenshot 2024-11-23 125803](https://github.com/user-attachments/assets/3848df62-2753-4fd2-acae-811db4f0441a)